 There are various ways to answer that, such as dubbing this the “Hillbilly Wolf of Wall Street” (as Inverse did in their review) due to its setting in Louisiana and then Arkansas.
 You can also point to director Doug Liman, cinematographer César Charlone and editors Saar Klein, Andrew Mondshein and Dylan Tichenor’s anarchic style which uses Edgar Wright-esque cuts and montages to delightful effect.
 The way they mimic the style of the time with their visuals and camera tricks, apparent from the get-go when the modern day Universal logo instantly morphs into the late 70s version in old 4:3 SD, fondly recalls Shane Black’s work on The Nice Guys.

 In that sense, this is a sneakily personal film since Doug Liman’s father Arthur, who was a lawyer, ran the Senate investigation into Iran-Contra, an investigation which was eventually closed for good when George H.W.
 Bush pardoned everyone.
-Liman’s likely inherited cynical view of the whole affair comes through loud and clear, although I should clarify that American Made stops short of the Iran portion of the Iran-Contra affair.
+Liman’s likely inherited cynical view of the whole affair comes through loud and clear, although I should clarify American Made stops short of the Iran portion of the Iran-Contra affair.
 It instead focuses on the early years when the CIA allegedly used a former TWA pilot named Barry Seal to deliver weapons to the Contras to aid in their rebellion against Nicaragua’s extreme left-leaning government The Sandinista National Liberation Front.

 What American Made has that truly sets it apart, though, is Tom Cruise delivering his best performance in years mostly because he’s actually acting again instead of serving as a glorified stuntman (Mission Impossible) or horribly miscast mega movie star (The Mummy).
-The trailers give the mistaken impression that his Southern accent is laughable and comedy a tad over-the-top, what with one of the centerpiece scenes in the advertising being Seal, covered practically head-to-toe in cocaine powder, emerging from a crashed plane in the middle of a neighborhood and frantically making his escape on a bicycle which he buys off of a random kid while also offering up extra hush money and the parting reminder “I was never here.”
+The trailers give the mistaken impression his Southern accent is laughable and comedy a tad over-the-top, what with one of the centerpiece scenes in the advertising being Seal, covered practically head-to-toe in cocaine powder, emerging from a crashed plane in the middle of a neighborhood and frantically making his escape on a bicycle which he buys off of a random kid while also offering up extra hush money and the parting reminder “I was never here.”
 In reality, his accent is passable, and that specific (entirely fictional) scene is decidedly more over-the-top than the rest of the film.

 The story begins in the late 70s and ends in 1986.
 We meet Seal sleepwalking through his overly choreographed days as a moderately successful TWA pilot, barely ever making it home to see his considerably younger trophy wife (Sarah Wright) and small child.
-He smuggles Cuban cigars on the side, which a mysterious CIA agent named Schafer (Domhnall Gleeson, his character acting as a fictional composite of Seal’s various real CIA handlers) uses as his hook to rope Seal into piloting reconnaissance missions to South America to capture aerial photos.
+He smuggles Cuban cigars on the side, which a mysterious CIA agent named Schafer (Domhnall Gleeson, his character acting as a fictional composite of Seal’s various real CIA handlers) uses as the hook to rope Seal into piloting reconnaissance missions to South America to capture aerial photos.
 It’s not money, patriotism or fear of conviction for his Cuban cigar side hustle which seems to motivate Seal to go along with this; instead, it’s a combination of boredom and wanderlust.
 As he later explains via one of the confessional home videos he records (which the film uses for occasional narration and modified fourth-wall breaking), he didn’t even really think about it beforehand because he’d always been a “leap before you look” type.

 Predictably, any of the real Barry Seal’s rougher edges have been sanded off.
 This means he is almost always depicted in a sympathetic light, professes no real political views and only ever turns to drug smuggling to offset the decrease in salary and benefits he experiences after quitting the TWA to secretly work for the CIA.
-When he later complains about having so much money (by ‘83, Seal was one of the richest men in America) that he’s running out of places where to launder or hide it (including in holes in his backyard) you laugh at the ridiculousness but also hold no ill-will toward Seal, thus is Cruise’s charm as this character.
+When he later complains about having so much money (by ‘83, Seal was one of the richest men in America) that he’s running out of places to launder or hide it (including in holes in his backyard) you laugh at the ridiculousness but also hold no ill-will toward Seal, thus is Cruise’s charm as this character.

 Of course, there’s not as much depth to this version of Seal as there possibly could be.
 The same is true of the supporting characters, all of whom are capably, but somewhat forgettably performed (to be fair, Jayma Mays steals scenes as a State Attorney General in the final act).
 However, as a smartly produced account of a mostly well-meaning man at the center of an amazing (largely exaggerated) story, American Made proves surprisingly entertaining and returns Tom Cruise to respectability.